finom/altamoon/README.md

 #### Predictive liquidation line

 A solid red line shows your current position's liquidation price.
-Biduul also predicts your liquidation price based on your current position + draft order + open orders, letting you know were your position is going to be liquidated after all the orders are filled.
+Altamoon also predicts your liquidation price based on your current position + draft order + open orders, letting you know were your position is going to be liquidated after all the orders are filled.
 It's displayed as a dashed red line and there is one for both the long and short sides.

 ![image](https://user-images.githubusercontent.com/1082083/140766618-6de0a645-5249-4d78-9528-1c26bc7a3883.png)